btholt/next-course-starter/README.md

 These instructions assume you've followed the setup instructions above and have a cloned version of this repo locally.

 1. Create a new remote repository in your GitHub Account (e.g. fem-javascript-fundamentals).
+1. Grant `Read and write permissions` for Workflows under Actions > General > Workflow Permissions.
 1. Update the `productionBaseUrl` in the `course.json` file to match the name of the repository.
 1. Push to the new repository.
-You should see the site build under the Actions tab.
+You should see the `Deploy NextJS Course Site` workflow run under the Actions tab.
 1. Configure GitHub Pages: Settings > Pages > Deploy from a Branch.
 Select the `gh-pages` branch.
 1. Once the `pages-build-deployment` action completes, you should see your site at `https://USERNAME.github.io/REPO_NAME`.